pcchase617/Voyager-Project-2/README.md

 ## Criteria
 * To give the user the ability to create a sign up to our website and use their login to view pervious fight search
 * The user will be allowed to sigup to our website.
-* Our user can always log in to our website and view their previous search video.
+* Our user can always log in to our website and view their previous search history.
-*

 ## Project Details

-* Utilizing Node.js and Express.js for server resonpes of our data in javascript
+* Utilizing Node.js and Express.js for server responses of our data in javascript.

-* API: Utilizing Amadeus API for goble traval data with current updates
+* API: Utilizing Amadeus API for global travel data with current updates.

 * SQL: Utilizing SQL for our database of destinations and prices.

-* utlizing authentication our our login and signup sessions using (express-session and cookies for tracking)
+* Utilizing authentication in our login and signup sessions using (express-session and cookies for tracking)

 ## Review